 @5BPWZYZ4yrs4Y

 Those who are for the death penalty are hypocritical.
-You are killing someone because they killed someone.... you are punishing them for a crime that you are committing by killing them.
+You are killing someone because they killed someone... you are punishing them for a crime that you are committing by killing them.
 And if you kill that person they don't have to live with the wrongs they have done.
 Spending life in prison is way more harsh then killing them.

-@NameIGuessLolSocialist 3wks3W
+@NameIGuessLolSocialist 4mos4MO

 Yes...
 BUT, a life sentence, in my eyes, is very closely related to a death sentence, as the prisoner is forever banished from the outside world made for the majority of society.
 It should not be given to any prisoner, for everyone has the potential to redeem themselves.